arianito/opencv-numpy-tutorials/README.md

-# Image Processing Basics with Python and OpenCV
+# Image Processing with Python and OpenCV

 make sure you have python 3 installed on your environment: